 Titanium Metals primarily uses data from the Data Subject either to serve a contract between Titanium Metals and the Data Subject, or to provide necessary functionality on this website.

 Titanium Metals may also collect additional data to satisfy other legal requirements, such as is required for e-commerce.

 Third Parties which have access to the data collected

 Titanium Metals works with several Third Parties to provide the service the Data Subject receives.

 In all cases there is either an explicit contract in place between Titanium Metals and the Third Party, Terms and Conditions or another legally binding relationship.

-Alphabet Inc (Google) – a suite of Google Tools is used by Titanium Metals.
+- Alphabet Inc (Google) –Google Analytics Tools is used by Titanium Metals.